usnistgov/ARIAC/docs/automated_evaluation/automated_evaluation_overview.md

 7. Make sure the docker engine is running.

-8. Add any trials you want to test to the `~/ariac_ws/src/ARIAC/automated_evaluation/trials` folder.
+8. Add any trials you want to test to the `~/ariac_ws/src/ariac/automated_evaluation/trials` folder.
 These will be copied to the container during the build process.

-9. Run the build script with the name of your configuration file (without .yaml) as an argument.
-For example to build the nist_competitor container you would run:
+9. Run the build script with the name of your configuration file (without .yaml) as the first argument and the port number for VNC as the second.
+For example to build the nist_competitor container on port 6080 you would run:

-    `./build_container.sh nist_competitor`
+    `./build_container.sh nist_competitor 6080`

     - To run the nist_competitor example the personal_access_token should be replaced with the following: `github(UNDERSCORE)pat(UNDERSCORE)11AMERXRA0GKwm4hYMZd5o_t37FvUZw9MJ6wMJFxLzjjwZzgeLEzktHRNqeYOxmykBSEDMA2QEFp0Ysclt`